Australia turns to idled factories to pull it out of Covid-19 slump

 Andrew Liveris, former head of US industrial giant Dow Chemicals, returned to his native Australia earlier this year to join Prime Minister Scott Morrison's manufacturing advisory taskforce.

-"We have a lot of confusion about how to get investment approved here," Mr Liveris told Reuters.
-"So we have to adopt a business-friendly environment to attract foreign direct investment to an economy that can punch above its weight in terms of quality research and quality technologies."
+"We have a lot of confusion about how to get investment approved here," he said.
+"We have to adopt a business-friendly environment to attract foreign direct investment to an economy that can punch above its weight in terms of quality research and quality technologies."

-Scarred by critical shortages during World War Two, Australia expanded its factory sector in following years, heavily protected by tariffs.
+Scarred by critical shortages during World War II, Australia expanded its factory sector in following years, heavily protected by tariffs.

 By the end of the century, however, production had largely drifted offshore as businesses and politicians embraced globalisation's upsides.

-In 2019, manufacturing accounted for just 5 per cent of gross domestic product, down from about 25 per cent in 1960, while its share of the labour force has fallen to 7 per cent from 17 per cent in 1984.
+In 2019, manufacturing accounted for just 5 per cent of gross domestic product (GDP), down from about 25 per cent in 1960, while its share of the labour force has fallen to 7 per cent from 17 per cent in 1984.

 Mr Liveris said manufacturing should make up closer to 15 per cent to 20 per cent of GDP.